MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 1. Select **Settings** ![Settings](media/settings-icon.png "Settings") from the upper-right corner of the page.
 2. Select **Only people in my organization can respond**.
 When you select this option, respondents are required to sign in with their credentials.
-3. Optionally, you can select one of the following options:
+3. Optionally, you can select one or both the following options:
     - **Record name**: Respondent's name is recorded.
     - **One response per person**: A respondent can submit only one response.